A Short History of Phoenix, Arizona

 Phoenix today

-If you ask us, Phoenix is now a city that’s nothing short of fantastic and it deserves its stellar reputation.
+Phoenix is now a city that’s nothing short of fantastic and deserves its stellar reputation.

-Today, the population of Phoenix is over 4.7 million people, and is the United States’ fifth largest city spanning over 520 square miles.
+Today, the population is over 4.7 million.
+It is the United States’ fifth-largest city, covering over 520 square miles.
 Yet, as we look to the future, we see Phoenix only continues to grow as many people see it as a fantastic place to call home.

-Phoenix is a sought-after place to visit, with more than 19 million visitors annually.
+Phoenix is also a sought-after place to visit, with more than 19 million visitors annually.

 Did you enjoy learning about the history of Phoenix, Arizona?